Protection for Elephants – The ‘Elephant Aware Maasai Mara’ project in Siana

-Up to now Elephant Aware has identified at least 400 elephants in Siana, which were registrated in the elephant voices mara elephant database.
+The Siana region hosts up to 400 elephants at a time making it a crucial elephant habitat and Elephant Aware has named and identified many of these animals, which were registrated in the elephant voices mara elephant database.
 The elephants share their grazing land with cattle, sheep and goats.
 Besides elephants, wildlife encompasses lions, leopards, cheetahs, hyenas, elands, buffalos, wildebeests, impalas, giraffes and zebras.
 Like the Naboisho-Conservancy Siana is a preferred habitat for the large elephant bulls of the Mara Ecosystem, as they prefer scrubland and forests to the wide grass savannahs.

 Human-elephant conflicts tend to occur when roaming elephants meet cattle herders and their herds, or come too close to villages or people.
 Traditional migration routes of elephants are obstructed by newly-built fences that are intended to protect Maasai land.
 Moped taxi drivers or women collecting firewood are also in danger of being attacked by elephants or lions.